Neuraldominator/ci-vs-relationship/README.md

   + `estimateCI.m` function to estimate CI from VS with their theoretical relation.
   + `estimateVS.m` function to estimate VS from CI with their theoretical relation.
   + `generateVM.m` script to generate Poissonian spike trains with a von Mises distribution; compute VS and CI; plot rasters, phase histograms and SACs; and compare empirical VS and CI values to their theoretical relation.
-  + `testSACdecay.m` script to estimate VS from CI with their theoretical relation.
+  + `testSACdecay.m` script to reproduce Figure 6 of Kessler et al. about the effect of the data length on the SAC.